How to Neutralize Odors In The Fridge

 Replace.
 If you have a fridge thermometer, wait until the temperature inside the fridge falls to 5°C (41°F) or below before replacing the food.
 If your fridge has a fast-cool function, use it to speed up the cooling process.

-Preventing smells and odors in a fridge
+Preventing refrigerator smells and odors

 Once your fridge is clean, you will want to prevent odors from reoccurring.
 One way to do this using household items is by spreading a thin layer of baking soda on a large cookie sheet and leaving it in the fridge overnight.
 If you don’t have baking soda on hand, oats and coffee grounds are also natural odor absorbers and will get the job done just as well.